 Honestly, it is particularly difficult to imagine something more moving and beautiful with which to repay the support and love that only a father can give you.

-Melancholic and poignant, with a heartbreaking streak that is beautiful in the way it touches your heart, Ollie Wade’s ‘Hero’ is a must-add to NOVA ERA, our playlist featuring on a weekly rotation all the artists covered by Nova MUSIC blog.
+Melancholic and poignant, with a heartbreaking streak that is beautiful in the way it touches your heart, Ollie Wade’s “Hero” is a must-add to any playlist.

 To know more about Ollie Wade and his music, find and follow him all over the web by checking the links below: